Skip to content

 Along with all of these prestigious awards Paul Muldoon received for his poetry, he has also received honours from prestigious universities across the world:

-• The University of St Andrews, in Scotland, he was made an Honorary Professor in their school of English
+• At the University of St Andrews in Scotland, he was made an Honorary Professor in their School of English

 • From the American Academy of Arts and Sciences in Cambridge, Massachusetts, and the Royal Society of Literature in England, he was offered prestigious fellowships

-We cannot wait to read more of his work in the years to come!
+We cannot wait to read more of his work in the future!

 If you enjoyed reading about Paul Muldoon, one of Ireland’s leading poets, please enjoy more of our articles about famous Irish literary geniuses: